CalebGriffin089/Assignment/README.md

 -	id (string): The ID of the group.
 -	username (string): The username of the user whose admin status is being checked.
 ## Return Values:
-1. Error reading the file:
+-	Missing parameters:
-    - {  "error": "Internal server error (file)" }
+    -	{ "error": "Missing groupId or username" }
-2. Corrupted file data:
+-	Success:
-    - {  "error": "Corrupted (file) data" }
+    -	{ "isAdmin": true|false, "isSuperAdmin": true|false }
-3. On success:
+-	Internal server error:
-    - {  isAdmin, isSuperAdmin }
+    -	{ "error": "Internal server error" }

 ## How It works:
-1. Read groups
-    - Read and parse the group file
-2. Instantiate variables
-    - Instantiate the isAdmin and isSuperAdmin variables
-3. Check if the use is a group admin
-    - Find the group and check the groups admins array for the username if it is found set isAdmin to true
-4. Read users file
-    - Read and parse the users file
-5. Check if the user is a super admin
-    - Find the user and check if the users roles array includes ‘superAdmin’ if it does set isSuperAdmin to true
-6. On Success:
-    - return: { isAdmin, isSuperAdmin }
+Checks if the specified user is an admin of the given group by verifying if the username exists in the group's admins array.
+Then, it checks if the user has the role superAdmin in the users collection.
+Returns the combined admin and superAdmin status as boolean flags.

 # getChannels
 ## Method: